We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Warts are skin lesions that develop due to the human papillomavirus (HPV).
 There is currently no cure for HPV, but certain treatments and home remedies for warts can speed up healing.

 In children and adolescents, most warts will clear up on their own within

-This article will look at home remedies for warts and how to use them.
-It will also look at some things that people should not do for warts, some options for medical treatment, and when to speak with a doctor.
+This article looks at home remedies for warts and how to use them.
+It also discusses things that people should not do for warts, some options for medical treatment, and when to speak with a doctor.

 - common warts, which often occur on the hands